top of page

 Search

-The Dos and Don'ts of Designing Club Logos for T-Shirts, Patches, and Jackets
+The Dose and Don'ts of Designing Club Logos for T-Shirts, Patches, and Jackets

-Designing a club logo that works across t-shirts, patches, and jackets requires balancing creativity with practicality.
-At Hard Re-Set Inc., we've seen thousands of designs come through our shop, and we know what separates great club logos from mediocre ones.
+Creating a club logo that works across t-shirts, patches, and jackets requires balancing creativity with practicality.
+At Hard Re-Set Inc., we've seen thousands of designs come through our shop.
+We know what separates great club logos from mediocre ones.
 Here's your complete guide to creating logos that look sharp on everything from embroidered patches to screen-printed hoodies.

 Design Fundamentals That Matter